 If dust or debris enters the camera and lands on the image sensor (the part that acts as the film), it may appear on the photo image, depending on the shooting environment.
-If there is dust on the image sensor, use a commercially available blower brush and clean the image sensor following the steps below.
-You can easily brush the dust away using only the blower brush and the anti-dust function.
+If there is dust on the image sensor, use a commercially available blower and clean the image sensor following the steps below.
+You can easily clean the image sensor using only the blower and the anti-dust function